soupieboi/VALTracker_desktop/PATCHNOTES.md

 - Fixed the Bundle Timer in the Hub to display the right time.

 - Fixed the Patchnotes notification after an update not being spaced correctly.

+- Fixes Single Skin views after an API Endpoint seems to be depreciated now.